The Museum of Family History

 *EXHIBITION*

-Perhaps such selective and pejorative treatment was placed upon the Jew because it had always been done to them before--old prejudices that had been passed down from one generation to the next.
+Perhaps such selective and pejorative treatment was placed upon the Jew because it had always been done to them before--a product of the old prejudices that had been passed down from one generation to the next.
 Perhaps it was easy to single out Jews because of their traditional lifestyle, appearance and way of dress, making them easy targets.
 There was certainly no one reason why all this befell the Jew.
 It was, however, through this same traditional way of life, through an abiding faith and belief in strong family ties, that the Jewish people managed to survive and prosper in the years following the war.

-In this section of the Museum of Family History, a humble attempt is made to paint a picture of what life was like for the Jew during these times, when a great Jewish population graced the many shtetls, towns and cities of Eastern Europe and enriched the Eastern European cultures as a whole.
+In this section of the Museum of Family History, a humble attempt is made to paint a picture of what life was like for the Jew during these times, when a great Jewish population graced the many shtetls, towns and cities of Eastern Europe, enriching the Eastern European cultures as a whole.
 Hopefully such a portrayal, when combined with additional knowledge, such as an understanding of the lives of those who survived an arduous emigration and immigration, along with stories that exemplify the lives of the many Jewish immigrants who settled in such countries such as the United States, will give both young and old alike a better and enduring sense of what Jewish life was like during these historic times.